irisxo/irisxo.github.io/_posts/Week9-stockprices.md

 It's also very obvious there's a huge difference among the three stocks with the highest prices.
 The chart offers a more vivid and visual comparision.
 The most valued stock, Apple Inc, has 1,047，319 volumes， the second highest priced stock Facebook Inc has a price volume of 758,542, and the third one Hershey Foods Corp has 389.471 volumes.
 Apple has more than 38 percent compared to Facebook, and is 2.7 times of Hershey.

--Link to original data and website: http://www.barchart.com/stocks/pricevol.php -Link to Google Sheet: https://docs.google.com/a/u.northwestern.edu/spreadsheets/d/1P51mD8rZLA2GmyiRJF7oV52B1EyfM1Jri3IcH4N3kJk/edit?usp=sharing
+Link to original data and website: http://www.barchart.com/stocks/pricevol.php Link to Google Sheet: https://docs.google.com/a/u.northwestern.edu/spreadsheets/d/1P51mD8rZLA2GmyiRJF7oV52B1EyfM1Jri3IcH4N3kJk/edit?usp=sharing